Can Dogs Eat Garlic? Why You Want to Keep Your Dog Away From This Toxic Veggie

 "The margin of safety is lower for garlic," she says.

 Specifically, how much garlic is toxic to dogs?
 It's less than .1 ounce per pound of your dog's weight, Schmid says.
 That's a tiny amount, and we use much more than that in many recipes.
 Don't mess with it!

 In fact, the best way to protect your dog from garlic poisoning is to keep the garlic away from your dog.
 Make sure there's no way your dog can get to it (high cabinets) and keep your dog out of the kitchen when you're using it as an ingredient.

-If left untreated, your dog will develop anemia, the condition in which your dog lacks enough red blood cells.
+If left untreated, your dog can develop various forms of anemia, a condition in which your dog lacks enough red blood cells.
 Those cells deliver oxygen to the pup's organs, so when they're aren't enough of them, the organs aren't getting enough oxygen.

 What to Do If Your Dog Eats Garlic

 First, call your veterinarian.
-If they're not available, call the Pet Poison Hotline at (855) 764-7661.
+If they're not available, call the Pet Poison Helpline at (855) 764-7661.
 There, a veterinary professional can walk you through safe, immediate treatment options.
 Depending on how much garlic your dog consumed, monitoring your dog for any signs of poisoning is a good first step.

 Your vet or the helpline might advise you to induce vomiting, but don't do that without proper instruction as it could cause more harm (especially for brachycephalic dogs).
-Other treatments at your vet's office, Schmid says, can include supportive care, IV fluids (to help with dehydration), or even an activated charcoal that can capture the garlic in your dog's digestive system and keep it from spreading.
+Other treatments at your vet's office, Schmid says, can include supportive care, IV fluids (to help with dehydration), or even activated charcoal that can capture the garlic in your dog's digestive system and keep it from spreading.